Home » Antidepressants, SSRI

 Important Safety Information

-Depression is a serious medical condition, which can lead to and behavior.
-Children, adolescents, and young adults taking antidepressants may be at increased risk for and behavior within the first few months of treatment.
+Depression is a serious medical condition, which can lead to suicidal thoughts and behavior.
+Children, adolescents, and young adults taking antidepressants may be at increased risk for suicidal thoughts and behavior within the first few months of treatment.
 This risk must be balanced with the medical need.
-Those starting medication or changing doses should be watched closely for , worsening of depression, or unusual changes in mood or behavior.
+Those starting medication or changing doses should be watched closely for suicidal thoughts, worsening of depression, or unusual changes in mood or behavior.
 In children and teens, Zoloft is only approved for use in those with obsessive-compulsive disorder.
-A patient Medication Guide about “Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and or Actions” is available.
+A patient Medication Guide about “Antidepressant Medicines, Depression and Other Serious Mental Illnesses, and Suicidal Thoughts or Actions” is available.

 Zoloft is not for everyone.
 People taking MAOIs or pimozide shouldn’t take Zoloft.
 Concomitant use of Zoloft with NSAIDs or aspirin may be associated with an increased risk of bleeding.
-Side effects may include , insomnia, , diarrhea, and sleepiness.
+Side effects may include dry mouth, insomnia, sexual side effects, diarrhea, nausea and sleepiness.
 In studies, few people were bothered enough by side effects to stop taking Zoloft.
 Side effects may result from stopping Zoloft particularly when abrupt.
 You should, however, stop taking Zoloft if you get any of the following symptoms of Serotonin Syndrome, a rare but life-threatening reaction, such as fever, sweating, muscle stiffness, trouble thinking clearly, a change in mental functioning, sleepiness, or change in your breathing, heartbeat and blood pressure.

 You should tell your doctor if you are pregnant or plan to become pregnant, as there is a potential risk to the fetus with Zoloft.
 Like many antidepressants, Zoloft can be present in breast milk so tell your doctor if you are nursing.